LaughingLove/Hackbuster-Scraper/README.md

 # Hackbuster Scraper to E-Mail
-### Checks hackbuster every 30 minutes for the newest article, and sends it to you via email
+### Checks hackbuster every hour for the newest articles, and sends it to you via email

 ## Setup